 Do I know they measure up against top talent?

 While you know that an employee is a star in your company, that doesn’t mean they measure up to candidates outside of your organization.
-Even if you have someone you want for the job, it doesn’t hurt to bring in an external candidate for interviews to be sure.
+Even if you have someone you want for the job, it doesn’t hurt to bring in in external candidates for interviews to be sure.
 They can either confirm your suspicion the employee is right or help you find someone better.

 Have I made the expectations for the role clear?